Kelvin Joseph

-Kelvin Joseph Jr (born November 11, 1999) is an American football cornerback for the Dallas Cowboys of the National Football League (NFL).
-He was drafted by the Cowboys in the second round of the 2021 NFL Draft.
+Kelvin Joseph Jr (born November 11, 1999) is an American professional football cornerback for the DC Defenders of the United Football League (UFL).
+He was selected by the Dallas Cowboys in the second round of the 2021 NFL draft.
 He played college football at LSU and Kentucky.

-Early years
+Early life

 Joseph grew up in Baton Rouge, Louisiana, and attended Scotlandville Magnet High School.
 As a junior, he tallied 67 tackles, 3 interceptions (2 returned for touchdowns) and 12 pass breakups, while contributing to the team winning the 5A state title.
 He received All-District, District 4-5A Co-Defensive MVP, All-Metro and Class 5A All-state honors.

 As a senior, he had 113 tackles, 12 tackles for loss and three interceptions.
 He was named class 5A All-State and played in the All-American Bowl.
 He scored a combined 13 touchdowns, from punts, kickoffs and interception returns over the course of his high school career.
 He also practiced basketball and was a teammate of Javonte Smart.

 Joseph committed to play college football at LSU over offers from Alabama, Florida State, Auburn, and Florida.

 College career

 As a true freshman, he played in 11 games, making 12 tackles and breaking up a pass.
 He had 4 tackles against the University of Mississippi.
 He entered the transfer portal after being suspended from playing in the 2019 Fiesta Bowl for violating team rules, but later withdrew his name and participated in LSU's spring practices.
 Joseph re-entered the transfer portal in July 2019 and announced that he would be transferring to the University of Kentucky the following month.

 Joseph sat out his sophomore year due to NCAA transfer rules.
-As a redshirt sophomore, he started in 9 games and was a part of a defense that had 5 players selected in the 2021 NFL Draft.
+As a redshirt sophomore, he started in 9 games and was a part of a defense that had 5 players selected in the 2021 NFL draft.
 He recorded 9 starts, 25 tackles, a tackle for loss, one pass breakup and tied for second in the SEC with four interceptions in his only season of playing time with the Wildcats.
-He opted out of the last game left in the regular season, in order to focus on preparing for the 2021 NFL Draft.
+He opted out of the last game left in the regular season, in order to focus on preparing for the 2021 NFL draft.

 Professional career

-Joseph was selected by the Dallas Cowboys in the second round (44th overall) of the 2021 NFL Draft.
-He signed his four-year rookie contract with Dallas on June 10, 2021.
-He was placed on injured reserve on September 2, 2021, to start the season.
-He was activated on October 30.